zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

   * The "delegation01.xb" zone has the full set of address records.

 ### ENOUGH-3
 This is also a happy path.
-Also out-of-bailiwick, but with sibbling glue.
+Also out-of-bailiwick, but with sibling glue.

 * Zone: enough-3.delegation01.xa
   * Both ns1 and ns2 are out-of-bailiwick